sampsyo/cs6120/content/blog/2019-11-13-efficient-path-prof/index.md

 |bb18 -> bb4 | 1|
 |bb -> bb8 | 3|

-One interesting about this is that the edge bb -> bb8 is assigned 2 inc values.
+One interesting this about this table is that the edge bb -> bb8 is assigned 2 inc values.
 This is because one of them corresponds to restarting the loop by taking edge bb12 -> bb8 and the other corresponds to restarting the loop by taking the edge from bb4 -> bb8.
 To better illustrate this, these are the values assigned to each of the paths:

 | Path | value |
 |:-:|:-:|